sanje2v/DualSuperResLearningForSemSeg/README.md

 # Getting started
 Before training or benchmarking, please download 'gtFine.zip' and 'leftImg8bit.zip' for [**Cityscapes dataset**](https://www.cityscapes-dataset.com/) and unzip them under './datasets/Cityscapes/data'.

 All commands are invoked via `main.py` script.
-For instance to train, you would use something like `python main.py --train [...]`.
-Use `python main.py --help` to view all supported commands.
+For instance to train, you would use something like `python main.py <command> --<options> --[...]`.
+Use `python main.py --help` to view all supported commands and `python main.py <command> --help` to view all the options for the command.

 # Commands